Bloom-host/BloomDocs/docs/running_a_server/update-minecraft.md

 ---

 ### Updating The Jar using Bloom's Server Type System - How to update your server
-Once your desired server jar supports 1.19, simply follow these steps to update:
+Once your desired server jar supports the version you want to upgrade to, simply follow these steps to update:
 - Make sure that your server is backed up completely.
 - [Create full backup](../using_the_panel/backups.md) of your server.
 (As an additional step, we would suggest testing this backup on a local or a split test server)
 - Go to the Settings section of the Minecraft Panel and under the Change Server Type section click on the "Update" button.
-- If there's no update button you can choose the server type (Jar) you want to use, then on version select 1.19 and click on Change Egg then click on Reinstall Now.
-Do note that not all server jars have updated to support 1.19, so 1.19 will not appear on the list until the server jar is updated.
+- If there's no update button you can choose the server type (Jar) you want to use, then on version select the latest version of minecraft available, click on Change Egg, then click on Reinstall Now.
+Do note that not all server jars have updated to support the latest version, so it will not appear on the list until the server jar is updated.

 ---

 ### Updating The Jar Manually
-Once your desired server jar supports 1.19, simply follow these steps to update:
+Once your desired server jar supports the latest version of minecraft, simply follow these steps to update:
 - Make sure that your server is backed up completely.
 - [Create full backup](../using_the_panel/backups.md) of your server.
 (As an additional step, we would suggest testing this backup on a local or a split test server)
 - Remove your current server jar through [SFTP](../using_the_panel/sftp.md) or the [File Manager](../using_the_panel/file-manager-controls.md).